an1rxdh664/game_dev/documentation.md

 </section>

 <section>
-<h3><b>Day - 2 (11-11-25) : </b></h3>idk where i was for the last 7 days, so i just started working on this project again and this time i am working on rendering my player image.
+<h3 style="text-align: center; background-color: grey; color: black;"><b>Day - 2 (11-11-25) : </b></h3>idk where i was for the last 7 days, so i just started working on this project again and this time i am working on rendering my player image.

 this was the program i had just written :